ThorSport Racing: Ty Majeski (2022)

 In 2022, it was announced that Ty Majeski would drive the No. 66 car full-time.
 He made the playoffs by staying consistent with seven top-five and ten top-ten finishes.
 During the playoffs, Majeski secured wins at Bristol and Homestead, which helped him lock in a spot in the Championship 4.
 However, he finished 20th at Phoenix after a late spin, resulting in a fourth-place finish in the standings.

-Part-time (2023–present)
+Part-time (2023–2025)

 In 2023, Majeski moved to the No. 98 entry, leaving the No. 66 to become a part-time entry with Conner Jones driving for nine races.
 Joey Logano dominated the Bristol dirt race, leading 138 of 150 laps before claiming the victory.
 During the 2024 Baptist Health 200, Jones intentionally sent Matt Mills into the Turn 3 wall, resulting in Mills being transported to the hospital.
 As a consequence, Jones was parked for two laps.
 On October 30, NASCAR suspended Jones for the Martinsville race, and Johnny Sauter was named as his replacement driver.